bmwcarit/joynr/wiki/java.md

     }
 }
 ```
+A callback can also be added to the proxyBuilder.build() call, allowing application code to be
+notified when the discovery process has completed.

 It is also possible to obtain a proxy for targeting multiple providers.
 You can either do
 this by specifying a set of domains, by providing a custom `ArbitrationStrategyFunction`